Thank you for all the great comments in part #1 — we welcome you to continue the discussion for part #2!

 Change from traditional IT project management brings a lot of positives in removing multistep communications and avoiding the “broken phone” effect in communications between the client and developers, but unfortunately, it also increases stress and thus can lead to decreased productivity.
 Being an introverted personality myself and having done a lot of software development, I’ve seen firsthand how detrimental increased communications and social interruptions can be to my own coding productivity and job satisfaction.
 And in a distributed working setup recognizing problems relating to this requires exceptional sensitivity from the managers.

 The best ways to mitigate problems resulting from the increased social pressure are continuous job satisfaction monitoring, the effort made into understanding each team member’s personality, and closely following team velocity.
 The role of a Scrum Master is not just about arranging tasks, it’s about removing obstacles and championing ways to maintain and increase motivation and satisfaction.

 Thank you for getting this far, whether you read or skimmed.
 Part #1 received some excellent additional perspectives, thank you very much for those everyone!
 As this is maybe a more opinionated piece, it would be nice to hear voices from some opponents also.
 Stay tuned for part #3, which is more of a macro view.
 Follow on LinkedIn to get a ping on the last part of this series.

 I’m a creative builder with over 25 years of experience in the IT industry.
 I understand the customer’s real needs and their operating environments, which allows me to find and connect the most technically and culturally most suitable experts with companies that need the best IT talent.

 I currently aid Nordic companies to source talent from the Balkans and set up processes to improve the efficiency and success rate of IT offshoring and nearshoring ventures.
-I’ve gained my experience in Bulgaria by living in the country for years and working with Bulgarian IT talents over a decade.
+I’ve gained my experience in the Balkans by living in Bulgaria for years and working with Balkan IT talents over a decade.